 (c) will continue to comply with the ARDMS Compliance Policies, which may be amended without prior notice.

-* Notice regarding previously unreported violations of the ARDMS Compliance Policies: If you have a previously unreported violation of the ARDMS Compliance Policies to report, you must report the violation to the ARDMS Compliance Department before paying your annual renewal fee through your MY ARDMS Portal.
+* Notice regarding previously unreported violations of the ARDMS Compliance Policies: If you have a previously unreported violation of the ARDMS Compliance Policies to report, you must report the violation to the ARDMS Compliance Department during your annual renewal process through your MY ARDMS Portal.
 After reporting the violation, you may continue with the renewal process however review of the violation matter you have reported will continue separately in accordance with the ARDMS Compliance Policies.
+For further information surrounding the compliance process during renewal, please refer to the Renewal Compliance video.